HiroFujisame/Nend-Sudes/README.md

 ---

 19/mar/2021 - A friend I haven't talked to in a while came talk to me today :D we chatted until 3am and i almost lost my class the next morning lol

+---

+22/mar/2021 - Today my friend went to the hospital because he tried to cut open a bag of cheese on sticks and got four stitches hahahah, I'll never forget this day.
+XD